-The GS3 4-20x model features side parallax adjustment and is available with both the Plex S2 and the Plex S7 reticles.
+The GS3 4-20x50 model features side parallax adjustment and is available with both the Plex S2 and the Plex S7 reticles.
 The Plex S7 reticle makes trajectory compensation simple with hash marks calibrated to provide dead-on aiming from 100 to 500 yards for many of the most common hunting cartridges.
 The Plex S7 reticle replaces the cascading dots with lines that indicate windage drift for either 5 or 10 mph.

 As with all Steiner optics, the GS3 line of riflescopes is covered by the industry-leading Steiner Heritage™ Warranty.
-Steiner is committedThe Steiner
+Steiner is committed to the very highest standards of quality, dependability, and most of all customer satisfaction.
+The Steiner Heritage™ Warranty assures you of that commitment.

 Other GS3 riflescope features include: